Peter Coombe Mandolins and Guitars

 takes 20 or 50 years to "open up".
 If it takes that long

 then the guitar is too heavily built.
-My guitars will "open
+My guitars (and

 up" in as little as 6-12 months of solid playing and will